aws-samples/foundation-model-benchmarking-tool/README.md

 `FMBench` is available as a Python package on [PyPi](https://pypi.org/project/fmbench) and is run as a command line tool once it is installed.
 All data that includes metrics, reports and results are stored in an Amazon S3 bucket.

+While technically you can run `FMBench` on any AWS compute but practically speaking we either run it on a SageMaker Notebook or on EC2.
+Both these options are described below.

+👉 The following sections are discussing running `FMBench` the tool, as different from where the FM is actually deployed.
+For example, we could run `FMBench` on EC2 but the model being deployed is on SageMaker or even Bedrock.

 ### Quickstart

+**_FMBench on a SageMaker Notebook_**

 1. Each `FMBench` run works with a configuration file that contains the information about the model, the deployment steps, and the tests to run.
 A typical `FMBench` workflow involves either directly using an already provided config file from the [`configs`](https://github.com/aws-samples/foundation-model-benchmarking-tool/tree/main/src/fmbench/configs) folder in the `FMBench` GitHub repo or editing an already provided config file as per your own requirements (say you want to try benchmarking on a different instance type, or a different inference container etc.).